thunderbird/notion-scripts/README.md

 `NotionDatabase`: Defines a Notion database, along wih its properties and a remotely tied Notion client used for CRUD operations.
 `NotionProperty`: Defines a generic Notion property, including functions to return the right data for updating content and the property itself.

+## Github Issues -> Notion Pages

+There is a [shared GH database](https://www.notion.so/mzthunderbird/3030fbc779254c6bbbb76d391e2f7923?v=c81686996f5d4b0f8ff6a5ae3e5af309) across our repos.
+Each repository will have a page associated with it, whose parent page is the shared GH database.
+Each issue in a repostiory will be a notion task (a page), and these tasks' parent pages are their respective repository pages.

+actually, i'll just shove them on this page and add a column for the repo.
+It's less coding and we can just filter on it?

+Regarding the code:

+`gh_notion_sync.py` contains the list of repositories we will be combing, and triggers the import.
+`libs/ghhelper.py` contains helper functions for pulling in issues from Github and turning them into pages.